 - What other names is Arnica known by?

 - Are there any interactions with medications?

 - Dosing considerations for Arnica.

-Arnica is considered a poison.
-When taken by mouth it can cause irritation of the mouth and throat, stomach pain, vomiting, diarrhea, skin rashes, shortness of breath, a fast heartbeat, an increase in blood pressure, heart damage, coma, and death.
+Amounts that are larger than the amount found in food are LIKELY UNSAFE when taken by mouth.
+In fact, arnica is considered poisonous and has caused death.
+When taken by mouth it can also cause irritation of the mouth and throat, stomach pain, vomiting, diarrhea, skin rashes, shortness of breath, a fast heartbeat, an increase in blood pressure, heart damage, organ failure, increased bleeding, coma, and death.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.